 A thesis statement comprises one or two declarative sentences that summarize the main point of a paper or a piece of writing such as an essay.
 A thesis statement identifies the topic to be discussed, as well as the purpose of the paper itself.
 Most importantly, a study’s thesis statement clearly makes an assertion and communicates to the reader the position the author has taken on the topic.

 Due to its nature as a condensation of the argument or analysis to follow (How to Write a Thesis Statement, n.d.), the thesis statement is commonly placed in the opening paragraphs of a paper.
 Many authors also place this statement towards the end of the introduction.
+If you are opting for a STEM career, it is important to know where to place a statement and how to formulate it to be concise and encapsulate your idea.

 There are various forms that a thesis statement can take, depending on the author’s objectives.
 The most common types of thesis statements are outlined below: